plvoit/counterfactual_flash_flood_analysis/README.md

 **Voit, P. ; Heistermann, M.: A downward counterfactual analysis of flash floods in Germany**

+https://nhess.copernicus.org/preprints/nhess-2023-224/

 This repository contains the full workflow, derivation of hydrographs and the hydrological model for quick runoff.

-https://nhess.copernicus.org/preprints/nhess-2023-224/
+DOI: 10.5281/zenodo.6556463

 Contact: [voit@uni-potsdam.de](voit@uni-potsdam.de)